opatry/nanoc-kt/README.md

 ## Motivation

 The original motivation was to determine what a Ruby DSL could look like as a Kotlin DSL.
-How could original syntax bei reused almost identically.
+How could original syntax be reused almost identically.

 A Nanoc website logic mostly resides in the `Rules` file describing how to process content (`compile` rules) and where to put the result (`route` rules).